dhconnelly/june-lang/README.md

 reasons I didn't stay long enough to have any impact, but I was lucky to have the opportunity to review a bunch of code written by the team for a new implementation of the language, including some of the bytecode VM and compiler as well as garbage collection.
-This was a good (if brief) learning experience.
+This was a good (if short) learning experience.

 ## License